riyanda432/modana_django_riyanda/README.md

 Hello modana, i build this project to fulfill backend engineer test.

 This project is about build basic CRUD API using Django Framework
-1. User can register with the following field:
+1. User can register with the following field:(use POST method)
   a.
 First name
   b.
 Last name
   c.
 Phone number